isaiahnoelsalazar/Cod/README.md

+﻿> [!NOTE]
-# Note: This dependency is deprecated and is obsolete.
-It now exists for archival purposes only.
+> This Android dependency is deprecated and will not be updated anymore.
 # How to import Cod
 - Add JitPack in settings.gradle
 ```